 - In approving a Proposal for or the acceptance of a Sponsored Project, Department Chairs, and Center and Institute Directors are responsible for validating that the Sponsored Project is:

-- consistent with University Policies and the standards and objectives of the department, center, or institute;
+- consistent with University Policies and the standards and objectives of the academic unit (i.e. department, center, or institute);

-- within the competence of the Principal Investigator/Project Director; and
+- within the expertise of the Principal Investigator/Project Director to lead the project; and

-- compatible with and achievable as proposed with available facilities, financial and human resources, and administrative capacities.
+- logistically possible with the University’s existing facilities, financial and human resources, and administrative capacities.

-- the determinations made by Department Chairs, Center Directors, or Institute Directors as to consistency with the standards and objectives of the department and competence of the Principal Investigator/Project Director;
+- the determinations made by Department Chairs, Center Directors, or Institute Directors as to consistency with the academic unit’s standards and objectives and expertise of the Principal Investigator/Project Director;

 - the availability of financial and human resources, particularly matching funds and cost sharing facilities; and